 For example: let’s say that your company manufactures power tools.
 The website would contain corporate information, technical specifications of the tools and online shopping pages.
 The blog might contain tips on how to use the power tools, drilling techniques, customers success stories and similar posts.

 It is this difference that makes the job of translation different as well.
 Most companies tend to translate their website but less so the blog.
 Translating a website is more of a one-and-done effort.
-Translating a blog on the other hand is more of an ongoing efforts.
+Translating a blog on the other hand is more of an ongoing effort.
 There are also economic considerations.
 Blogs tend to be very voluminous, much more so than websites.
 Translation costs can be high.

 But there is another key difference between translating website content and blog content: website content is usually written in a more controlled manner which makes it easier to translate.
 Blog posts tend to be of a more freewheeling nature.
-They are are written in a less structured manner and may require a more creative approach from a linguistic perspective.
+They are written in a less structured manner and may require a more creative approach from a linguistic perspective.

 Do search engines rank blog content differently than website content?